 If you have trouble understanding a Checker Framework warning message, you can search for its text in this manual.
-Oftentimes there is an explanation of what to do.

-Also see Chapter 32, Troubleshooting.
+Also see Section 32.1.3 and Chapter 32, Troubleshooting.

 Nullness Checker

 If the Nullness Checker issues no warnings for a given program, then running that program will never throw a null pointer exception.
 This guarantee enables a programmer to prevent errors from occurring when a program is run.
 See Section 3.1 for more details about the guarantee and what is checked.